Gauravk100/CF-group-standings/README.md

 Export contestant data to a CSV file.

 ## Project Structure
-application.py: The main backend script in Python that interacts with the Codeforces API, processes contest data, and handles requests from the frontend. frontend/: Contains HTML, CSS, and JavaScript files for the user interface, displaying the standings.
+application.py: The main backend script in Python that interacts with the Codeforces API, processes contest data.
 README.md: Documentation for the project. requirements.txt: Lists dependencies for the Python backend.